-You might even be living in a home you love that needs updating or has started to feel too small for your growing family.
+You might even be living in a home you love that needs repairs because of a natural disaster or a few updates to accommodate your growing family.
 But the high interest rate for a home equity line of credit or second mortgage puts renovation costs out of reach.

 Well, you're not alone.
 A number of homebuyers and owners can see a home's potential but aren't sure how to pay for the renovations.
 HomeStyle® Renovation mortgage could be the solution.

 With a HomeStyle Renovation loan, eligible homebuyers and owners can renovate a home to fit their needs and personal style with just one loan that covers the mortgage and improvements.